AppertaFoundation/oe_installer/README.md

 3. Clone OpenEyes/oe_installer to a directory of your choice.
 Run: git clone https://github.com/openeyes/oe_installer.git ~/openeyes
 4. Create the virtual server from your project directory.
 Run: cd ~/openeyes && vagrant up
 5. Once built (approx. 5 minutes), run: vagrant ssh
-6. From within the vagrant box, run the following commands:
+6. You should now be connected to the terminal of your vagrant box (command line will show vagrant@vagrant-ubuntu-trusty-64~>
+7. Run the following commands (on the terminal of the vagrant box):
   i. sudo /vagrant/install/install-system.sh
   ii. sudo /vagrant/install/install-oe.sh
 </pre>

-At this point you should have a fully working OpenEyes server, reachable at localhost:8888 or 192.168.90.100 You can follow the sections below on [Default development tools](#default-development-tools) and [Additional development tools](#additional-development-tools) should you need them.
+At this point you should have a fully working OpenEyes server, reachable at http://localhost:8888 or http://192.168.90.100 You can follow the sections below on [Default development tools](#default-development-tools) and [Additional development tools](#additional-development-tools) should you need them.

 #### Installing for Windows 7 or later